 24-25 SY:

-NO Exit Date or Exit Type to show student has completed the school year with you.
+NO Exit Date or Exit Type to show student is still enrolled with you.

 The exit date and code data can be updated if the student is a no-show and/or you receive information that the student is attending another school or does not come back.